WillAbides/release-train/doc/action.md

 ### pre-release-hook-output

+*deprecated* Will be removed in a future release.
+Alias for pre-tag-hook-output

+### pre-release-hook-aborted

+*deprecated* Will be removed in a future release.
+Alias for pre-tag-hook-aborted

+### pre-tag-hook-output

-The stdout of the pre_release_hook.
+The stdout of the pre-tag-hook.
 Empty if pre_release_hook is not set or if the hook returned an exit other than 0 or 10.

-### pre-release-hook-aborted
+### pre-tag-hook-aborted

-Whether pre_release_hook issued an abort by exiting 10.
+Whether pre-tag-hook issued an abort by exiting 10.
 Either "true" or "false".
 <!--- end action doc --->